OzzyCzech/ozzyczech.cz/content/webdesign/Simple form validation with Tailwind.md

 list of available pseudo-class modifiers.

 But what if user just loaded website and there are `required` inputs with default (empty) value?
-They will be immediately red and `invalid`!
-That's not what you expect!
+They will be immediately red and `invalid` - that's not what you expect!

 ```html
 <input type="url" class="invalid:bg-red-500" value="" required />